appuio/docs/services/02_general_concepts.rst

 Once you start using containers for more than small demo applications, you are bound to encounter challenges such as scalability and reliability.
 Docker is a nice tool in itself but as soon as an application consists of several containers that probably depend on each other, a need for orchestration arises.

 Orchestrators are pieces of software that have been built to handle exactly those types of problems.
 An orchestrator organizes multiple services such that they appear as a single service to the outside, allows scaling of those services, handles load-balancing and more.
-All of this can be done on a single machine as well as on a cluster of servers managed by the orchestrator.
+All of this can be done on a single machine as well as on a cluster of servers.
 A very popular orchestration software is Kubernetes (K8S), which was originally developed by Google.

 Adding another layer on top, RedHat OpenShift provides a complete Platform-as-a-Service solution based on Kubernetes.
 It extends Kubernetes with features for application lifecycle management and DevOps and is easier to get started with.
 Our public cloud platform APPUiO runs on the OpenShift container platform, which is the enterprise version of OpenShift (with OpenShift Origin as an upstream).